MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/jekyll/jekyll-npm-gh-pages.md

             with:
               persist-credentials: false
     ```
 - Steps to setup and use cache for Yarn and Bundler.
+These are just copied as is - see the [Cache](/recipes/ci-cd/github-actions/workflows/cache.md) section of this Cookbook for more info.
     ```yaml
           # https://github.com/actions/cache/blob/master/examples.md#node---yarn
           - name: "Cache: Get yarn cache directory path"